 They are looking to add more home-based chefs to the platform in their bid to grow.

-The startup has already got the early backing of Singapore-based angel investor Satvik Investments.
+The startup has got the early backing of Singapore-based angel investor Satvik Investments.
 It plans to expand worldwide and is currently looking for investors.

 Currently, there are about 200 chefs and 2,000 customers registered on the app.